2Sea-cat/C740-14iml-BigSur/README.md

 - Haven't tried encription security
 - intel wifi is not working to max speed, but the fact that it is working nicely is pretty impressive
 - Log-in chime

+## Installation

+usb2.0 with full install rom on APFS
+Mono boot
+note that the intel UHD appears with no number on model and description page, but we have 620 for plist related affairs